OLuizFernando/github-unfollowers/README.md

 ## Features

-- Fetches all followers and following using GitHub API with authentication.
+- Fetches all followers and following using the GitHub API with authentication.
 - Identifies users you follow who do not follow you back.
 - Outputs a list of unfollowers as clickable GitHub profile links.